chinamike65/hugo-tuolesi/content/book1/book1en.md

 Treasures: Rare treasures such as Manjusri gems, antique instruments inherited from Master Saikangba, etc.

-Thangkas: All the murals in Tuole Monastery are painted by the lamas of the temple; the thangkas in the temple are all painted by the most famous thangka painters, which can be called the treasures of Tibetan Buddhism.
+Thangkas: All the murals in Tuole Monastery are painted by the lamas of the temple; the thangkas in the temple are all painted by the most famous thangka painters, which can be called real treasures of Tibetan Buddhism.

 Ganlu Pills: The Ganlu Pills of Tuole Monastery are composed of the nectar dropped by the Buddha statues of Tuole Monastery, various Tibetan medicines and the blessings of the guru, and are blessed by the lamas of the whole monastery day and night.
-It is very precious.
+They are very precious.

 Tuole Monastery, where monks are cultivated

 The monks in the monastery are simple and kind, pure and dignified, of high moral character and elegant in manners.

-In terms of cultivating monks, Tuole Monastery pays attention to the combination of the study of the classics and practice.
+In the training of monks, Tuole Monastery pays attention to the combination of the study of the classics and practice.

-At present, there are hundreds of resident monks at Tuole Monastery, and there are many visiting monks.
+At present, there are hundreds of resident monks at Tuole Monastery, as well as many visiting monks.

 Since presiding over the monastery in 1994, Master Ngawang Gyatso has worked tirelessly to teach the Five Great Treatises, the Three Ways of Buddhism, and the Four Tantras.
 The Buddhist Geshe (Doctor of Buddhist Studies).